pylint-dev/pylint/doc/development_guide/contributor_guide/contribute.rst

 Finding something to do
 -----------------------

-There's a lot of thing you can do.
-Here's a list of links you can check depending on what you want to do.
+Want to contribute to pylint?
+There's a lot of things you can do.
+Here's a list of links you can check depending on what you want to do:

 - `Asking a question on discord`_, or `on github`_
 - `Opening an issue`_